 Setup Keeps Asking Me to Verify Again

 Identity verification is handled by Wix's banking partner, not Wix itself.
 If the system keeps prompting you to re-verify, it usually means your submission is still under review rather than rejected.
-Allow 2–3 business days for the verification to complete before assuming something went wrong.
+Allow 2 to 3 business days for the verification to complete before assuming something went wrong.
 If the prompt persists beyond that window, contact Wix support directly and reference your account email so they can check the status with their payments team.

 Payments Are on Hold